chillibasket/processing-grapher/README.md

 </br>

 ## Changelog
+1. (9th February 2021) Version 1.2.0
+	1. Updated to use the JavaFX (FX2D) renderer, which significantly reduces the processor usage of the program.
+	1. Implemented native JavaFX pop-up dialogues while maintaining backwards compatibility with the default renderer.
 1. (29th November 2020) Version 1.1.1
 	1. Added button on "Live Graph" tab to toggle automatic y-axis scaling on/off.
 	2. Added a "Hidden" section on the "Live Graph" tab so that unwanted signals can be hidden from the real-time graphs.